NatronGitHub/Natron/Documentation/source/guide/getstarted-environment.rst

 .. image:: _images\menubar_01.jpg
  :width: 600px

-located on top of Natron window, it gives acces to various actions other than adding nodes to the node graph.
+Located on top of Natron window, it gives acces to various actions other than adding nodes to the node graph.
 Most actions are done on the whole project like saving, rendering...

 The Viewer panel